NPellet/lambda-wrappers/README.md

 ## Implementing multiple routes in a controller

-Depending on your design choices, you may decide to create a single controller for CRUD operations.
+Depending on your design choices, you may decide to create a single controller for multiple routes, for example when handling CRUD operations.
 This can be achieved like that:

 ```typescript
 //====================================================================